 My body, depleted from hours of sweaty training, drinks up the infusion in 20 minutes, far quicker than the average joe Dr Jack tells me.
 Given my active lifestyle, he gives me a B12 jab (an intramuscular injection) for good measure – this is the energy accelerator that is allegedly used by the likes of Simon Cowell and Madonna to get through a grueling work(out) schedule.

-That evening my energy levels are through the roof and, even though I had already completed 90 minutes of intense hot yoga, I decide to go for a long evening run.
-17km to be exact.
+That evening my energy levels are through the roof and, even though I had already completed 90 minutes of intense hot yoga that morning.
 I usually start to slow things down by 6pm but for the next three days I continue to operate as if I’m running on more cocaine than a stockbroker in the 1980s.
 Most clinics that offer the treatment say you need a course of three or four infusions to get the full effect.
 I have only had one and can certainly see the payoff for someone who travels a lot, sleeps to little and can’t maintain a healthy balanced diet.
 Since I make sure that I sleep enough, eat well and exercise daily, the added effect of an IV sends me stratospheric.

 At £169 / $ 250 a pop regular IV therapy won’t be a regular indulgence for me.
 But in those moments when seasonal lethargy kicks in or my immune system starts to falter it will be my first port of call.
 In the meantime, it’s back to the pills.